The Infant Development Program (I.D.P.)

 What is the Infant Development Program?

-- Individual planning and staff support to meet child specific needs
+- Individual planning and goal setting for your child’s specific needs

-Referrals to IDP (Infant Development Program) may come from any source such as a doctor, public health nurse, community professional or parent.
-Participation is voluntary and requires parental consent to make a referral.
+Referrals to IDP may come from any source such as a doctor, public health nurse, community professional or parent.
+Participation is voluntary and rererrals require parent consent.